Frequently Asked Questions

 Here is a tutorial for more information, the exact location of those files, and how to import them.

 However, one of our users has created an online converter for making Beat Saber maps compatible with PowerBeatsVR.
-You can find it besides some more information here: https://powerbeatsvr.gnethomelinux.com/
+If you want to give it a try you can find it here: https://powerbeatsvr.gnethomelinux.com/ including further information.

 And here is his GitHub directory for those who are interested: https://github.com/guysoft/PowerBeatsVR_song_writer/releases/tag/0.2.0